EgorOrachyov/Berserk/README.md

-**The engine will provide** functionality in memory management, math, SIMD instructions set utilisation, working with strings, multi-threading, exporting/importing various kinds of resources (such as textures, geometry, audio files and etc.), displaying fonts and texts, and 3d graphics.
+**The engine will provide** functionality in memory management, math, SIMD instructions set utilisation, working with strings, multi-threading, exporting/importing various kinds of resources (such as textures, geometry, audio files etc.), displaying fonts, text and 3d graphics.

 **The idea** behind this hobby project is to implement a simple, compact, friendly, and at the same time powerful enough engine in order to create a 3d third-person platformer game, which is fully